StrongBearCeo/sails-dynamodb/README.md

 Mostly unit tested (happy path only so far).

-Instead of setting a primaryKey, set a hashKey and optionally a rangeKey.
+Instead of setting a primaryKey, set a hashKey and optionally a rangeKey like so:

+    attributes: {

+       email: {
+         type: 'string',
+         email: true,
+         index: 'hash'
+       },

+       geoHash: {
+         type: 'string',
+         index: 'range'
+       }
+    }

 Will create table in database if it doesn't exist yet.